This assignment includes two stages.

 All images must be taken and edited by the student submitting them for credit.
 Unless cleared with the instructor before submission, all images must be taken during the current semester.

 All images should be appropriate for use on the VPA Instagram site.
 In other words, all should support the university’s and the department’s “brand.”
-None of the images should be taken in the M144 Design Lab.
+None of the images (except “3.
+Classroom Professor”) may be taken in the M144 Design Lab.

 - Student Candid: an un-posed shot that focuses on a single student.
 This student should be enrolled in one of the three VPA bachelor’s degree or six VPA minor programs.
 The caption must include the VPA program in which the student is enrolled.